 However, it’s not a device for all budgets.
 If you’re on a tight budget, there are other decent, affordable options.
 Also, consider a refurbished option for a lower price.

 Lastly, check around for different prices, where a 5-10% difference matters for a high-ticket purchase like this.
-We link to Seattle Coffee Gear because they offer a price match and good service.
+Seattle Coffee Gear is another retailed that offers a price match.

 Alternatives: Comparing Jura E8 vs. S8 and Jura E8 vs. ENA8

 Jura E8 and ENA8 are extremely similar coffee machines with a similar price point.
 One of their main differences is the water tank — E8 has a larger water tank (64oz vs. 37oz).
 ENA8 comes with a diamond-patterned cylindrical water tank which looks more stylish compared to E8.
 However, the water tank design doesn’t make a big difference in how the machine functions.

 Another part that’s significantly smaller on ENA8 is the bean hopper — 4.4 oz compared to 10 oz on E8.

 Another notable difference is that E8 has two spouts while ENA8 has one.
 This means you can brew two drinks at the same time on E8, which can’t be done on ENA8.
 Also, the number of drinks is different.
 E8 can brew 17 drinks, while ENA8 brews 10.

 Overall, ENA8 is a smaller device, and it’s a good choice if you want a device with a compact footprint.

 Another machine similar to E8 is S8.
 Both have a P.E.P extraction process, pre-ground bypass, programmable drinks, an automatic cleaning, and a fine foam milk frother.
 The bean hopper and water tank sizes are the same — 10 oz and 64 oz.

 The biggest difference is the display.
 S8 has a larger touchscreen color display, while E8 has a TFT display plus buttons.